Homosexuality in China: Workplace discrimination and career implications

 Examining the impact of prejudice in the labor market, taste-based discrimination (TBD) is an economic model that sheds light on how personal biases against specific cultures or communities can lead employers to discriminate against minority groups, including the LGBTQ community, in the workplace.
 This model posits that some employers, driven by personal biases or prejudices against particular cultures or communities, may discriminate against minority groups.
 In an effort to avoid engaging with minority applicants, including transgender individuals, companies may display bias, even though it can have a detrimental effect on their financial performance.
-In the workplace, many LGBTQ employees face challenges due to stigma and a lack of supportive policies that protect them from harassment and discrimination.
-The Chinese Labor Law explicitly provides protection against discrimination based on ethnicity, religion, and gender, it does not include provisions addressing discrimination related to sexual orientation or gender identity.
+In the workplace, many LGBTQ+ employees face challenges due to stigma and a lack of supportive policies that protect them from harassment and discrimination.
+The Chinese Labor Law explicitly provides protection against discrimination based on ethnicity, religion, and gender; it does not include provisions addressing discrimination related to sexual orientation or gender identity.
 In the same vein, the Employment Promotion Law prohibits discriminatory practices in recruitment and employment but fails to explicitly reference issues concerning sexuality or gender identity.
-Since many companies lack protective policies and guidelines for LGBTQ employees, a majority of these individuals do not disclose their sexual orientation or self-identification in the workplace.
+Since many companies lack protective policies and guidelines for LGBTQ+ employees, a majority of these individuals do not disclose their sexual orientation or self-identification in the workplace.
 A previous study carried out by grassroots organizations in 2013 identified various motives behind LGBTQ+ employees hiding their identity: 60.9 percent were concerned about being marginalized, 51.7 percent believed it might hinder their chances of promotion, and 22.5 percent were apprehensive about losing their jobs.
 These career-related anxieties are supported by evidence, as another survey discovered that approximately one-fourth of individuals whose sexual orientation was disclosed were either terminated from their jobs or forced to resign.
 These fears of revealing sexual orientation and negative experiences related to that can contribute to reduced job satisfaction, decreased productivity, and mental health issues such as anxiety and depression.
-It is crucial for companies to establish inclusive policies and offer training that fosters a safe and supportive environment for all employees.
-By addressing these issues and promoting a more inclusive work climate, companies can create a healthier, more productive environment for all employees.